 Sprays and gargles are also available which target the back of your throat directly.

 While all this self-medicating and cupboard purging is good for the wallet, sometimes you do need an expert to look at your throat.

 A strep (streptococcal) throat is a sore throat that is caused by bacteria.
 Strep throats tend to cause extremely sore throats, of much brighter redness than more common virus-causing sore throats.
 If you have had your sore throat for more than a few days, or if it is very sore or doesn't seem to have got any better, get yourself checked out by a doctor.
-Strep throats can sometimes lead to rheumatic fever; a life-long heart condition with serious consequences.
+Strep throats can sometimes lead to scarlet fever and rheumatic fever (a heart condition with irreversible consequences).